royfrancis/pophelper/README.md

 plotRunsInterpolate(datafile=df1,coordsfile=cd1)
 #adjusting legend size and legend text
 plotRunsInterpolate(datafile,coordsfile,legendsize=0.4,legendtextsize=6)
+#removing legend
+plotRunsInterpolate(datafile,coordsfile,legend=FALSE)
 ```
 The default interpolation algorithm is Kriging (`method="krig"`).
-By default, `exportplot=T` which exports an image to the working directory.
+By default, `exportplot=T` exports an image to the working directory.
 By default `clusters=NA` which means that all clusters in the file are plotted.
 By default, `imgoutput="join"`, therefore all clusters are plotted in a single figure.
+The default `gridsize=60` produces rather pixellated grids.
+Increase gridsize to produce finer grid but at a higher computational cost.

 ![Interpolation sample 1](screenshots/Fig13.jpg)

-__Fig 9.__ Interpolated plot of one TESS run file containing 6 clusters (K=6).
+__Fig 9.__ *Interpolated plot of one TESS run file containing 6 clusters (K=6).
 The default interpolation algorithm (method) used was kriging.
-In this particular case, it is known that K=2, therefore only cluster 2 has useful information.
+In this particular case, it is known that K=2, therefore only cluster 2 has useful information.*

 We can choose only cluster 2 and try out different interpolation methods.
 Five methods are currently implemented: bilinear, bicubic, inverse distance weighting, nearest neighbour and kriging.
 Kriging is predictive while others are essentially direct spatial interpolation.